AnilkumarPara/python-for-youtube/python_course_content.md

     4. Logical
     5. Membership (in)
     6. Identity (is), Shallow copy vs deep copy
+    7. Difference between == and is operators
-    7. Bitwise, Number System
+    8. Number System
+    9. 1's and 2's complement
+    10. Bitwise operators
-    8. Operator Precedence
+    11. Operator Precedence
 19. Control Statements
     1. Conditional
         1.  if